 Village Ponds for National Flower – Lotus

 My favorite place to spot Lotus is in small ponds in villages across India.
-I remember we saw blue lotus at ponds of Sibasagar in Assam, in villages of Goa we see small versions of lotus along with big ones.
-When you see the water floating on the leaves and petals of the lotus, without impacting it a bit – you know why lotus is such a revered flower.
+I remember we saw blue lotus at the ponds of Sibasagar in Assam, and in villages of Goa, we see small versions of Lotus along with big ones.
+When you see the water floating on the leaves and petals of the lotus, without impacting it a bit – you know why Lotus is such a revered flower.